 We are working hard on defining common data standards so that we can share data to drive performance improvements and adapt more rapidly to support reliable and resilient services.
-We will actively encourage as many water companies to participate in Stream as we can to maximise the effect we can have together as an industry.

 Combining the data sets of our respective businesses will unlock value for ourselves which in turn will add value for our partners, our stakeholders, our industry, our customers and our environment.

 We will be able to identify efficiencies through detailed analysis of our asset performance and we will be able to learn from one another as we adapt to climate change.